VKalenski/.NET-7-Web-Api/README.md

 - *Create models and controllers*
 - *Attribute routing (with parameters)*
 - *The HTTP request methods GET, POST, PUT & DELETE*
-- *Best practices for your Web API like a ServiceResponse class and Data-Transfer-Objects (DTOs)*
+- *Best practices for Web API like a ServiceResponse class and Data-Transfer-Objects (DTOs)*
-- *Map your models with AutoMapper*
+- *Map models with AutoMapper*

 #### [🔼 Back to top](#dotnet-web-api)